-2. Keep a separate account of each and every fund or appropriation and the debits and credits belonging to the City.

-3. Provide a receipt for anyone paying money into the city treasury if such person requests a receipt, specifying the date of payment and on what account paid; file copies of said receipts with his/her monthly reports made to the mayor and City Council.

-4. At the end of each month and as often as may be required, render a report to the mayor and council showing, under oath, the condition of the various accounts of the treasury at the time of such reports and the balance in the treasury; and accompany such accounts with a statement of all receipts and disbursements, together with all warrants paid which, with any and all vouchers held, shall be filed with his/her accounts in the city clerk's office.

-5. Keep a record, in a book suitable for that purpose, of each and every warrant paid and from what fund paid.

-6. Procure and keep a warrant register which shall show the number, date and amount of each warrant presented and registered as hereinafter provided, the particular fund upon which the same is drawn, the date of presentation, the name and address of the person in whose name the same is registered, the date of payment, the amount of interest, and the total amount paid thereon, with the date when the notice to such person in whose name such warrant is registered is mailed as hereinafter provided.
-It shall be the duty of the city treasurer, upon presentation of any warrant for payment, in the presence of such person, to enter such warrant in the warrant register for payment in the order of its presentation and, upon every warrant as presented and registered, endorse "Registered for Payment" with the date of such registration and register number; and sign such endorsement, whereupon such warrant shall draw interest at the legal rate from the date of registration until notice of payment shall be given to the holder as provided by law.
+- A. Deposit and at all times keep on deposit for safekeeping in banks or other institutions of approved and responsible standing all money collected, received or held as treasurer.
+Such deposits shall be subject to all regulations imposed by law or adopted by the City for the receiving and holding thereof.
+A bond or pledged securities shall be required from every bank or financial institution in which municipal funds are deposited in any amount exceeding that amount insured by the Federal Deposit Insurance Corporation. - B. Keep a separate account of each and every fund or appropriation and the debits and credits belonging to the City. - C. Provide a receipt for anyone paying money into the city treasury if such person requests a receipt, specifying the date of payment and on what account paid, and also file copies of said receipts with his/her monthly reports made to the mayor and City Council. - D. At the end of each month and as often as may be required, render a report to the mayor and City Council showing, under oath, the condition of the various accounts of the treasury at the time of such reports and the balance in the treasury; and accompany such accounts with a statement of all receipts and disbursements, together with all warrants paid which, with any and all vouchers held, shall be filed with his/her accounts in the city clerk's office. - E. Keep a record, in a book suitable for that purpose, of each and every warrant paid and from what fund paid. - F. Procure and keep a warrant register which shall show the number, date and amount of each warrant presented and registered as hereinafter provided, the particular fund upon which the same is drawn, the date of presentation, the name and address of the person in whose name the same is registered, the date of payment, the amount of interest, and the total amount paid thereon, with the date when the notice to such person in whose name such warrant is registered is mailed as hereinafter provided.
+It shall be the duty of the city treasurer, upon presentation of any warrant for payment, in the presence of such person to enter such warrant in the warrant register for payment in the orderof its presentation and, upon every warrant as presented and registered, endorse "Registered for Payment" with the date of such registration and register number; and sign such endorsement, whereupon such warrant shall draw interest at the legal rate from the date of registration until notice of payment shall be given to the holder as provided by law.

 (Ref.
 Neb.
 Rev. Stat. §17-606 through 17-609, 84-712) (Am.
 Ord.
-Nos.
-756, 8/10/21; 780, 9/13/22)
+No. 756, 8/10/21)